getodk/docs/odk1-src/aggregate-deployment-planning.rst

 - installing software
 - ensuring that your site has proper power-failure and data-backup systems in place

-If this level of systems administration skill is not available, you will have more success using Google App Engine.
+If this level of systems administration skill is not available, you will have more success using the :doc:`DigitalOcean <aggregate-do>` guide, which leverages a CloudConfig stack that will do most of the heavy lifting for you.

 .. _aggregate-deployment-ongoing-support: